taskflow/taskflow/README.md

 ![](image/timeline.png)

+Cpp-Taskflow is part of the [DARPA IDEA research program][DARPA IDEA].
-Cpp-Taskflow is committed to support both academic and industry research projects, making it reliable and cost-effective for long-term and large-scale developments.
+We are committed to support trustworthy developments for both academic and industrial research projects in parallel computing.

 + *"Cpp-Taskflow is the cleanest Task API I've ever seen." [damienhocking][damienhocking]*
 + *"Cpp-Taskflow has a very simple and elegant tasking interface.
 The performance also scales very well." [totalgee][totalgee]*